D1scak3/k8s-playground/docs/vm.md

 ```

 This should solve the problem.
-If by any change the problem stands, restart your pc.
+If by any chance the problem stands, restart your pc.

 ### 2.2 `virbr0` network interface